fishac/DS-Projects/ForecastingWindPower/ForecastingWindPowerReport.md

 I will explore and clean the dataset before applying a variety of techniques to the task including a baseline linear regression, a curve-fit based on an observed relationship between a predictor and the output, a SARIMA model, and finish off with using the XGBoost algorithm of boosted trees.

+The best models achieved a mean absolute percentage error of approximately 5% on unseen data.

 This report contains the key details of the project.
 The full working notebook can be found in ForecastingWindPower.ipynb.

 ### Keywords